sharfuddin1986/Project5-Lambda/README.md

 1. Create a template which can create an S3 bucket named “Intellipaat-<yourname >”

-2. The template should be able to enable versioning for the buker created.
+2. The template should be able to enable versioning for the bucket created.